ayrbox/summitwealth/src/contents/general-insurance.md

 Message:

 > \*Details submitted through this form are confidential.
 The information therein is used only to contact you to discuss the areas you've expressed an interest in.

-> Footer Component
-> **IMPORTANT** Your home may be repossessed if you do not keep up repayments on your mortgage.Our typical fee is £399 for purchases and £199 for remortgages but a fee of up to 1% is payable in some instances.
-Some commercial mortgages and most buy to let mortgages are not regulated by The Financial Conduct Authority.

-Summit Wealth Ltd (840354) is an appointed representative of New Leaf Distribution Ltd which is authorised and regulated by the Financial Conduct Authority - FCA Number 460421

-Summit Wealth Registered Office: Riseley House, 4 New Road, Rochester, Kent, ME1 1BD

-© 2020 Summit Wealth Finance.
-All Rights Reserved.